akinjide/akinjide-www/content/2016/twenty-one.md

 Colleagues or anybody.

-## Do Something You Love, Do it All the Way
+## Do Something You Love, Do It All The Way

 It's really easy to half-ass things.
 Whether it's working on designs, an open source project, finishing your project, helping your user, dancing, whatever.